usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 A memorized secret used by the authenticator for activation SHALL be a randomly-chosen numeric secret at least 6 decimal digits in length or other memorized secret of comparable complexity as described in [Section 5.1.1.2](#memsecretver) and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on the number of consecutive authentication failures.

-The unencrypted secret key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be erased from memory immediately after a password has been generated.
+The unencrypted secret key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be zeroized immediately after a password has been generated.

 #### 5.1.5.2.
 Multi-factor OTP Verifiers